Cambridge Analytica scandal

 As humans, we tend to look for reinforcement of what we already believe.
 So, no matter what side you sit, you entrench yourself more in what you already believe.
 We look for rational reasons to back up our emotional decisions.

-I don’t know if anyone involved in the Cambridge Analytica scandal broke any laws. including Facebook.
-(In fact, I don’t think Cambridge Analytica or Facebook is to blame.)
-It is of great interest to our political system to find out if anyone did.
+I don’t know if anyone involved in the Cambridge Analytica scandal broke any laws.
+But it is of great interest to our political system to find out if anyone did.

 The Cambridge Analytica scandal demonstrates the power of belief

 But consider the statement by a managing director at Cambridge Analytica.
 “It’s no good fighting an election campaign on the facts because actually it’s all about emotion.
 The big mistake political parties make is that they attempt to win the argument rather than locating the emotional center of the issue, the concern, and speaking directly to that.”